Nuto/LoRaTemperatureSensor/README.md

 # LDTS - LoRa Distributed Temperature Sensor
 A distributed Temperature Sensor connected via LoRa with a Master Module with a WLAN connection.

+The aim of this project is to record the temperatures of the individual units in a small apartment complex in order to obtain an overall picture of the heating and cooling performance.

 ![Housing printed](doc/housing-printed.png)

 ## Used Hardware